 Registered nurses assess patient health problems and needs, develop and implement care plans, and communicate with patients on health maintenance and prevention.

 View the Nursing Program

-Designed for students who are considering a career in nursing, the Pre-Nursing program allows students to enroll in co-requisite courses or to earn a guaranteed space in the nursing program upon completion of prescribed courses with a specific cumulative GPA.
+Designed for students who are considering a career in nursing, the pre-nursing program allows students to enroll in co-requisite courses or to earn a guaranteed space in the nursing program.

 View the Pre-Nursing Program